 For the time being, however, after the longest UMW strike in history, District 4 is working again and mines are expected to be back to full production within a week.

-There was another bright note, albeit the kind of thing that makes prudent men knock on wood and shisper one more prayer.
+There was another bright note, albeit the kind of thing that makes prudent men knock on wood and whisper one more prayer.

 He had dispatched emergency crew of safety inspectors to the most dangerous mines on Easter night to make pre-shift examinations.
 They found all in order.

 "During this long layoff, we found the mines had not deteriorated that much," Zavora said.
-"We've had no calls today, no reports of calleged unsafe conditions.
+"We've had no calls today, no reports of alleged unsafe conditions.
 This would indicate the mines have been well-maintained.
-The absence of call speaks for itself."
+The absence of calls speaks for itself."